Degenerate coupled-cluster theory

 \subsection{Summary of the numerical tests}

 The foregoing benchmark calculations' results can be summarized in Fig.\ \ref{fig:Errors} in the form of comparison of their mean absolute errors from the FCI data.
-The minimal-basis-set calculations on the BH molecule are excluded.
-The order of performance is SUMRCC $\approx$ $\Delta$CC $>$ EOM-CC $>$ CI as well as SUMRCC $\approx$ $\Delta$CC $>$ $\Delta$MP $>$ MBGF corrected for their cost scaling.
-The last method is not included in Fig.\ \ref{fig:Errors}, but the order is based on the established fact that for most Koopmans roots, $\Delta$MP $\approx$ MBGF, while for most satellite roots, the $\Delta$MP series are convergent toward the correct FCI limits (unless divergent), but the MBGF series are frequently convergent at wrong limits.\cite{Hirata_PRA2024} SUMRCC and $\Delta$CC theories' performance are interchangeable beyond the CCS level, and in this sense, the rather strong restrictions (in the form of projectors) imposed on the $\Delta$CC ansatz by its black-box requirement have the minimal impact on the performance.
+The minimal-basis-set calculations on the BH molecule are excluded, and an error of infinity is recorded when the corresponding root does not exist.
+The order of performance is QCC $\approx$ $\Delta$CC $>$ EOM-CC $>$ CI as well as QCC $\approx$ $\Delta$CC $>$ $\Delta$MP $>$ MBGF corrected for their cost scaling.
+The last method is not included in Fig.\ \ref{fig:Errors}, but the order is based on the established fact that for most Koopmans roots, $\Delta$MP $\approx$ MBGF, while for most satellite roots, the $\Delta$MP series are convergent toward the correct FCI limits (unless divergent), but the MBGF series are generally not.\cite{Hirata_PRA2024} QCC and $\Delta$CC theories' results are interchangeable beyond the CCS level, and in this sense, the rather strong restrictions (in the form of projectors) imposed on the $\Delta$CC ansatz by its black-box requirement have the minimal impact on the performance.
 The practical utility of $\Delta$CCS is limited for general states and transitions, but there are a few pieces of evidence suggesting that it is accurate for core ionizations and high-spin states, where there are large orbital-relaxation and small correlation effects, and possibly for electron affinities also.

 In short, $\Delta$CC theory is a viable alternative to the powerful and versatile EOM-CC theory with complementary pros and cons; it may even become a replacement of the latter in many applications.
-SUMRCC and $\Delta$CC theories beyond singles exhibit comparable performance in all cases studied, testifying to the limited impact of the projectors that make $\Delta$CC theory a black-box method.